4. Grading

 One of my students gave an answer that is not in the answer key, but it is actually a correct answer.
 What should I do?

 In that case, the student did answer the question correctly, so you should mark it as correct.
-Update the answer key accordingly, and if there are other scorers, make sure you inform them.
+Update the answer key accordingly, and if there are other assessors, make sure you inform them.
 It might be the case that the answer given was not mentioned in the course material.
 But if the question doesn’t explicitly ask for information from the course material, you must mark the answer as correct.
 If you’re still uncertain, you can ask the student to explain their answer (how did you reach this answer?
 Can you explain what you wrote here?).

 Some students make a lot of language errors (in Dutch or English).
 Can I factor this into the final grade?